« Luke 1:26-38 | Main | Luke 1:46-56 »

 Also, and though we cannot be certain about motives, Mary may have gone to visit Elizabeth to help her through the final three months of her pregnancy.
 These months are difficult for any woman, let alone one who is well advanced in years (1:18).
 Mary’s presence was undoubtedly welcome, especially since Zacharias was mute (and possibly deaf as well, cf. 1:62).

 1:41.
 When Elizabeth heard the greeting of Mary…the babe leaped in her womb.
 Luke revealed to his readers earlier the promise of Gabriel that John would be filled with the Spirit from within the womb (1:15).
 Being filled with the Spirit is always for the purpose of accomplishing God’s will and purposes.
 Here, though the babe cannot walk or talk, when he hears the sound of Mary’s voice, he leaped in Elizabeth’s womb.
-This action points to the typical Israelite belief that God knows His prophets even before they are born (Malina, 2003:229).
-The greatness of John as a prophet is shown here, since he begins his prophetic work from within the womb (Green, 1997:95).
+This action points to the typical Israelite belief that God knows His prophets even before they are born (Malina 2003:229).
+The greatness of John as a prophet is shown here, since he begins his prophetic work from within the womb (Green 1997:95).
+Bock points to a rabbinic parallel where Hebrew it is reported that the unborn children of Hebrew mothers sang songs from within the womb at the parting of the Red Sea during the exodus from Egypt (1994:135).

 Elizabeth is also filled with the Holy Spirit.
-This filling gave to Elizabeth the revelation that Mary is also pregnant, and that the babe which Mary bore is the Lord.
+This filling gave to Elizabeth the revelation that Mary is also pregnant, and that the babe which Mary bore is the Lord (Bock 1994:136).
 Luke records this in verses 42-45.

 1:42-44.
-Under the influence of the Spirit, Elizabeth first pronounces a blessing upon Mary, and upon the fruit or child, in her womb.
+Under the influence of the Spirit, Elizabeth first pronounces a blessing upon Mary, and uponthe fruit or child, in her womb.
 Under inspiration, she also recognizes that the babe which Mary carries is her Lord.
-By referring to the unborn child as my Lord, Elizabeth states her submission to Him (Green, 1997:96).
+By referring to the unborn child as my Lord, Elizabeth states her submission to Him (Green 1997:96).
+As with 1:32, 35, when Elizabeth calls Jesus her “Lord,” she is not making a statement about the child’s divinity.
+Rather, she recognizes Him as her superior (Bock 1994:137).

 1:45.
 Elizabeth also recognizes, by the filling of the Spirit, that Mary had believed the message which had been spoken to her.
 Furthermore, she affirms that there would be a fulfillment of those things which were told her from the Lord.
 In this way, the fears of Mary for her safety and that of her child are calmed.
 If God has said that she and Elizabeth would miraculously conceive, and both of them have, and then God confirmed His promises through the confirmation of a unborn baby, then God would also work miraculously if necessary to protect Mary and the baby she carried.